makarcz/vm6502/ReadMe.txt

 This means that each call to MKCpu::ExecOpcode() method is considered a single CPU cycle, so depending on the executed opcode, multiple calls (# varies per opcode and other conditions) are needed to complete the opcode execution and proceed to the next one.
-Method returns pointer to the the virtual CPU registers.
+Method returns pointer to the virtual CPU registers.
 One of the members of this structure is named CyclesLeft.
 When this variable reaches 0, the opcode execution is considered complete.

 The VMachine class calls the ExecOpcode() method as fast as possible, so it is not real-time accurate, as already mentioned.
 To implement real-time accurate